 2. The problem for most people is the little lines between the inch marks!
 We all know where the 1, 2, 3 etc. inch marks are located, but we don't know what the marks between the 1 inch mark and the 2 inch mark mean or what they stand for.

-4. The smallest unit of measurement is 1/16 of an inch.
-When you look at a ruler and count all the lines between the 1 inch and 2 inch marks you will see that there are 16 lines all to gether.
 Because as Americans (and for the life of me I don't know why!!!) we express fractional numbers in the largest unit possible and we call it one inch.
-If you have 8 lines, or 8/16 of an inch you have ahalf-inch or ½ of an inch.
+If you have 8 lines, or 8/16 of an inch you have a half-inch or ½ of an inch.

 And, if you have 4 little lines, or 4/16" you have a quarter inch.
 See how this works?

-In the begining it will be a little tedious to count every little line, but in the long run you will not have to count them because eventually you will learn them.
-You could mark your ruler until you know the marks.
+In the begining, learning to read a ruler and Ruler Measurements will be a little tedious to count every little line, but in the long run you will not have to count them because eventually you will learn ruler measurements by heart.

 Now that you have learned Ruler Measurements you can move on to Paper-Sizes.